adityadash01/Analog-IC-Design-Summer-Internship-Course--2025-/README.md

 ## Introduction

 Hi there! 👋
 Welcome to the repository for the **Summer Internship Program on Analog Integrated Circuit (IC) Design**.
-I’m a B.Tech student who just completed this program, and I’m excited to share my experience, the knowledge I gained, and all the resources you’ll need if you’re interested in analog IC design.
+I’m an Electrical and Electronics Engineering student who just completed this program, and I’m excited to share my experience, the knowledge I gained, and all the resources you’ll need if you’re interested in Analog IC Design.

 ---